Why Hydration Matters for Your Health

 Nocturia Tracking

-Nighttime Frequency Monitoring
+Nighttime Frequency Tracking

 Nocturia affects 60% of adults over 69 and is associated with 1.3x mortality risk.
 Behavioral therapy outperforms medication.
 A voiding diary is the cornerstone diagnostic tool for identifying the cause.